How to Make a 4D Wet-Felted Flower

 Draw Petals on an A3 Sheet of White Paper

 Put the drawn template onto a wooden or marble chopping board.
 Cover in cling wrap to prevent it from getting wet during the process.

 Cover the Template in Cling Wrap

-Trace Over the Lines of One Layer With Warm Soapy Water
+Trace over the Lines of the Template with Warm Soapy Water